Counsellor's Corner

 Parent Sessions

-If you missed any of our parent presentations or are looking for more information, please follow the links below to some websites and videos from the presentations.
+If you missed any of our previous parent presentations or are looking for more information, please follow the links below to some websites and videos from the presentations.
 Thank you to the Saffron Centre, the Strathcona County Family Resource Network and our wonderful parents for joining these wonderful presentations.

 Foundations of Connection: How to Communicate with Your Youth